 Panama - Banking

-Offshore banking is very popular in Panama.
+Offshore banking is very popular in Panama as well.
 Among the popular banks are Banco General and Bancafe.
 International banks with a presence in Panama include HSBC and Citibank.
-Many locals use the two state owned banks in the country, Caja de Ahorros and Banco Nacional de Panama.
+Many locals use the two state owned banks, Caja de Ahorros and Banco Nacional de Panama.
 These offer the same services as numerous international banks.
 Banks in Panama are open Monday to Friday from 8.30 am to 4pm, closing for an hour at lunchtime.
 On Saturdays the working hours are from 8.30 am to 1 pm.

-Expat Focus Preferred Health Insurance Partners
+Expat Health Insurance Partners

 At Bupa we have been helping individuals and families live longer, healthier, happier lives for over 60 years.
 We are trusted by expats in 190 different countries and have links with healthcare organisations throughout the world.
 So whether you're moving abroad for a change of career or a change of scene, with our international private health insurance you will always be in safe hands.